crcdng/smart_contract_101_ligo/README.md

 # "my first Tezos smart contract"

-this tutorial demonstrates how to install the required development tools and run a minimal Tezos smart contract in LIGO (https://www.ligolang.org/)
+this short tutorial demonstrates how to install the required development tools and run a minimal Tezos smart contract in LIGO (https://www.ligolang.org/)

 - minimal Tezos smart contract demo
 - up to date (some online tutorials are are outdated / don't work)
 - step by step from scratch, you only need a Mac (Intel) and some patience during the installation
 - run the smart contract on testnet (copy of the actual blockchain, no risk of value loss)

+for a more comprehensive overview of Tezos developer resources see https://github.com/crcdng/tezos-dev-resources

 ## i. install